 Kurt Daniel leads Ubersmith, an Internap company, where he oversees engineering, sales, marketing, product management, support and operations.
 Ubersmith is a leader in billing, monitoring, inventory, automation and support software for the cloud, SaaS, hosting, colocation and beyond.

 Mr. Daniel has successfully helped lead multiple fast-growing global software and cloud companies.
 Most recently, he served on the senior management team for MongoDB, where he led the company’s cloud monitoring and backup business while also overseeing corporate strategy, marketing and business development.
 Mr. Daniel and his organization helped establish MongoDB as the leading NoSQL database with 8 million downloads and $231 million in funding.

-Before Worklight, Mr. Daniel served as Senior Vice President of virtualization company Parallels, where he helped successfully increase revenue from $3 million to $100 million and reach 1.5 million customers.
-Earlier, Mr. Daniel was a Lead Product Manager at Microsoft in the SQL Server group, during which time revenues increased from $800 million to $1.5 billion.
+Prior to MongoDB, Mr. Daniel served as the chief operating officer for Worklight, a mobile software company, which was acquired by IBM and is now a key part of its $25 billion software division.
+Before Worklight, Mr. Daniel served as senior vice president of virtualization company Parallels, where he helped successfully increase revenue from $3 million to $100 million and reach 1.5 million customers.
+Earlier, Mr. Daniel was a lead product manager at Microsoft in the SQL server group, during which time revenues increased from $800 million to $1.5 billion.
 He began his career as a consultant at A.T.
 Kearney, which was acquired by EDS.

-Mr. Daniel holds a Masters degree from Harvard University and a Bachelors degree from the University of Virginia.
+Mr. Daniel holds a Master’s degree from Harvard University and a Bachelor’s degree from the University of Virginia.